hejny/towns-backend/README.md

 [should.js](https://github.com/shouldjs/should.js) assertion library.
 Basically any assertion which throws error will work.
 Don't forget that node with API must be running to be able to test.

+	# in test environment
 	npm test
+	## or on dev machine
+	make test